bluewolf-beyond/selector/README.md

     Select.FieldReference parentAccountIdRef = Select.FieldReference.build( 'Account.Id' );

-The difference between `idRef` and `parentAccountIdRef` is that the former would be legally used only on an Account object, whereas the latter could be used on any sObject with a lookup named 'Account'.
+The difference between `idRef` and `parentAccountIdRef` is that the former would be used directly on the Account object, whereas the latter could be used on any child object with a lookup named 'Account'.